ZaitianWang/ICDM2025/README.md

 # ICDM2025
-The 1st Workshop on AI-Ready for science discovery
+The 1st Workshop on AI-Ready data for science discovery